muggy8/improbable/have-and-havenot/dJTdszpJ.md

 "Well if you can't tell me who you are at least tell me what you are."

-"I'm just an avarage human."
+"I'm just an average human."

 "With these feet?"
 Amanda pressed.